PoppingXanax/AntiYouTubeAdblock/README.md

 # Remove Adblock Notifications for YouTube

-This Tampermonkey script enhances the user experience on YouTube by automatically detecting and removing pop-ups related to ad-blockers.
+This script enhances the user experience on YouTube by automatically detecting and removing pop-ups related to ad-blockers.
 By suppressing Adblock-related interruptions and prompts, it ensures that videos continue to play seamlessly.
 Moreover, it effectively manages dynamically loaded content, maintaining an uninterrupted, ad-free viewing experience.

 ## Installation